Privacy & Legal Issues

 - Elimination of annual and lifetime caps on insurance coverage

 - Coverage of young adults up to the age of 26 on their parent’s plan

 - Coverage for screening and preventative services including breast, colorectal and cervical cancer screenings—without a co-payment

 • Coverage for those enrolled in clinical trials

 Elimination of pre-existing conditions

-PPACA will eliminate the use of pre-existing conditions to deny or impose waiting periods on insurance coverage.
-While already in place for children, this provision is not effective for adults until 2014.
+PPACA eliminates the use of pre-existing conditions to deny or impose waiting periods on insurance coverage.
 In the interim, temporary high-risk pools (PCIPs), have been established at the state level or through federal-state partnerships to assist patients with pre-existing exclusions that limit coverage.
 According to healthcare.gov, 23 states and the District of Columbia elected to have their PCIP program administered by the federal government; 27 states have chosen to run their own programs.

 Elimination of annual and lifetime limits

 PPACA eliminates annual and lifetime limits on insurance coverage.
 PPACA bans insurance plans beginning on or after September 23, 2010 from cutting off policyholders when a lifetime benefit was reached.
 The law phases out annual limits over a period of three years and will completely ban annual caps on January 1, 2014.